jambrogne/beautiful-jekyll/_posts/2021-07-17-drone-headlines-part-2.md

 If you take this headline at face value, you might assume Neil deGrasse Tyson was calling Branson's space flight a hoax, as in: Did he really go into space?
 No. Fake news.

-But read on, and you'll see that this was not the case.
-Tyson was just arguing the semantics of what constitutes space flight versus suborbital flight.
-In other words, he was saying that Branson didn’t fly high enough for it to count as "space," scientifically speaking.
+But read on, and you'll see that’s not the case.
+Tyson is just arguing the semantics of what constitutes space flight versus a suborbital flight.
+In other words, he’s saying that Branson's ship didn't fly high enough, it didn't break orbit, and it didn't travel somewhere else like Mars.

 Could the headline writer have honestly failed to see how much their wording echoed conspiracy theorists who think the moon landing was faked?
 I think it is possible, given how hard journalists work these days.

  But my colleagues are not as forgiving.
 One told me:

-*“This is exactly what a news headline writer does, though.
+> "This is exactly what a news headline writer does, though.
 Accuracy is not their goal.
-Clicks and keeping sponsors and investors happy is.”*
+Clicks and keeping sponsors and investors happy is."

 Wow.
 That is one brutal but understandable assessment of the state of journalism in 2021.
 But it’s not even the worst part.
 (Ready for that drone I promised you?)

 When I saw that the story was originally posted on Entrepreneur.com, I looked up [that version](https://www.entrepreneur.com/article/377212).
 Under its headline was the following phrase:

-*This article was translated from our Spanish edition using AI technologies.
-Errors may exist due to this process.*
+> This article was translated from our Spanish edition using AI technologies.
+Errors may exist due to this process.

 Maybe I've been living in a cave since the 1990s, but I‘ve *never* seen this kind of disclaimer before.
 Errors happen all the time in man-made news, and yet you don't see caveats like that under their decks.
 Why would Entrepreneur need it unless they're leaving the final proofreading stage to the drones, as it were?